corda/corda/docs/source/network-map.rst

 that may lead to this decision: adding a notary, setting new fields that were added to enable smooth network interoperability, or a change of the existing compatibility constants is required, for example.

-.. note:: A future release may support the notion of phased rollout of network parameter changes.
+.. note:: A future release may support the notion of phased roll-out of network parameter changes.

 To synchronize all nodes in the compatibility zone to use the new set of the network parameters two RPC methods are provided.
 The process requires human interaction and approval of the change, so node operators can review the